YouGoDevs/Sexy-UI/codestyleguide.md

 State Management -> When implementing state transfer between components, we favor React internals like useContext and customHooks to avoid extra peer dependencies.
 To get more familiar with React context, please visit -> (link)

+### **Syntax Version** ->

-Syntax Version -> for code uniformity, we opt to align with modern es6 standards when declaring function expressions and components
+For code uniformity, we opt to align with modern es6 standards when declaring function expressions and components

 Meaning, we favor
 ```jsx